rossbu/webcrawler/README.md

 ## Build

+    Maven Build
         With Maven (3.5+)
             mvn clean install

         W/O Maven
             ./mvnw  clean install

         Both will execute test cases and make the build and if the maven command runs properly, you should see below output

         ...
         Tests run: 2, Failures: 0, Errors: 0, Skipped: 0
         BUILD SUCCESS

+    Docker Build
+        old way:
+            docker build -t rossbu/webcrawler .  -- and you need to have Dockerfile first.

+        new way:  ( no need to have dockerfile or dockercompose ) ./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=rossbu/webcrawler

 ## Testing
 This section shows you step-by-step to start the web server, config params, and crawl web sites.